-On any given off-season morning on the Holland House beach-view deck, one might witness a Carnival floating city slowly wafting into port.
-This, of course, changes everything on the Dutch/French Island of Sint Maarten/Saint Martin.
-Cruise ships are important because, although a pristine, emerald water, white sand, tropical beach paradise, it’s short on valuable natural resources leaving tourism and retail for primary trade.
-With that in mind, one wonders why this tiny island ended up split (Dutch and French respectively).
-But then again, say what you will about the French, they really know how to “chill.”
+It was just after sunrise on the Holland House beach-view deck when a Carnival floating city wafted slowly into port.
+The ship’s arrival, of course, changes everything on the Dutch/French Island of Sint Maarten/Saint Martin.
+Though a pristine, emerald water, white sand tropical beach paradise, St. Martin is short on valuable natural resources leaving tourism and retail as their primary economic base.
+This lack renders the arrival of cruise ships quite significant.
+With this history in mind, one wonders why the tiny island ended up split (Dutch and French respectively).
+But then again, say what you will about the French, they’ve always known how to “chillax.”
 Some things are worth fighting for, right?
 Priorities.
 Again, not a crucial hotspot for imperial holdings, but there were plenty of skirmishes and smoky gun battles in the early days.
-In fact, Saint Martin/Sint Maarten changed hands many times between the Spanish, Dutch and French powers in the early days.
-Still standing are old stone forts overlooking many seaward inlets offering proof of the island’s turbulent past.
+In fact, Saint Martin/Sint Maarten changed hands many times between Europian powers in the early days.
+Still standing are some of the old stone forts overlooking many of the island’s inlets offering proof of Saint Martin’s turbulent past.

-Hotel Holland House is in an area under the government of the Netherlands.
-The immediate locality is called “Philipsburg,” one L short of a burg with the same name north of Hays.
-Phillipsburg, Kansas is nestled within a county that regularly produces grumpy people simply unable drive like persons with urgent purpose.
-Locals on St. Maarten resemble these Kansans in that, on this morning, they seem a bit on the lethargic side… smiles are rare.
-In addition, traffic lights are superseded by lazy roundabouts, and the grumpy, grumpy traffic cops have seen it all.
+Hotel Holland House is in an area under the government of the Netherlands; the immediate locality is called “Philipsburg,” one L short of a burg with the same name north of Hays.
+Phillipsburg, Kansas is nestled within a county that regularly produces grumpy people simply unable drive like persons with purpose.
+Locals on St. Maarten resemble these Kansans in that, on this morning, they seem a bit on the lethargic side, smiles are rare.
+And traffic lights are superseded by lazy roundabouts and grumpy, grumpy traffic cops.
 But oh, things get cheerier when the cruise ships dock.
-Lots of foot traffic on the concrete “boardwalk” and many more dollars, euros, yen, bat, yang, pesos, etc. are in circulation.
+Lots of foot traffic on the concrete “boardwalk” many more dollars, euros, yen, bat, yang, pesos, etc. in circulation.

 THERE YOU ARE…

-Sampling local spirits, you may find the Caribbean and Dutch beers most agreeable.
-Of course, Red Stripe is available, if not at the bars, the mini markets peppering the narrow cobblestone walkways.
-“Presidente” and “Heineken” are available to enjoy with or without citrus.
-Among other choices, a particular local favorite is a salty number called “Carib.”
-There may not be a connection, but in the 14th century, war-like cannibalistic Indians called the “Carib” named the island “Soualiga,” which means Salt Island.
+Sampling the local spirits, you may find Caribbean beers most agreeable.
+Of course, Red Stripe is available, if not at the bars, then mini markets peppering the narrow cobblestone walkways.
+“Presidente” and “Heineken” are available are available to enjoy with or without citrus.
+Among other choices, a particular local favorite is a salty number called “Caribi.”
+There may not be a connection, but in the 14th century, war-like cannibalistic Indians called “Carib.” named the island “Soualiga,” which means Salt Island.
 This due to its main mineral deposit.
 In fact, the remains of the Great Salt Pond can still be seen in Philipsburg today.
 So there’s that.
 My doctor tells me to avoid excess salt, and so I find myself here… hmmm.
 And you know what they say… “wherever you go…”

 FISH OUTTA WATER…

-On the “boardwalk,” musical selections piped through systems are generally a contemporary selection of club mixes and autotuned saccharine pop.
-There is one hotel that simply can’t get enough of Whitney Houston’s catalog…. played by Kenny G. on his super melodic clarinaxiphone.
-I overheard one patron mention that if he heard another rousing rendition of “I Wanna Dance with Somebody” he was going to snap, and it wasn’t gonna be pretty.
+On the “boardwalk,” music piped through systems reflect a contemporary selection of club mixes and autotuned saccharine pop.
+There is one hotel that simply can’t get enough of Whitney Houston’s catalog, played by Kenny G., on his super melodic clarinaxiphone.
+I overheard one patron mention that if he heard another rousing tootling of “I Wanna Dance with Somebody” he was going to snap, and it wasn’t gonna be pretty.
 Of course, this was an idle threat.
-He finished his breakfast enduring two or three more iterations of the upbeat, bouncy tootling without incident.
-However, when Bob Marley kicks in, it restores faith and one gets a saltier taste of island culture.
+He finished his breakfast enduring two or three more iterations of the upbeat, bouncy Kenny G. selection.
+However, when Bob Marley kicks in, faith is restored, and one gets a saltier taste of island culture.

 ISLAND TIME… ??